-Tropical storm, river flooding hammer Gulf environment
+Hurricane Barry’s rain and floods hammer Gulf environment

 “If you get a few sprinkles over time, the water has time to infiltrate and there’s not much runoff,” said Michalak, who studies effects of climate change on water quality.
 “But a single extreme event overwhelms the capacity of the soil and the ecosystem to absorb it, and much of it ends up flowing down the rivers and ultimately off to the coast.”

-Even if Barry’s wind speeds aren’t powerful enough to make the storm a hurricane, they could topple lots of trees, their roots weakened by the saturated ground, said Tim Carruthers, coastal ecology director with the Water Institute.
+Even if Barry’s winds remain barely powerful enough for the storm to qualify as a hurricane, they could topple lots of trees, their roots weakened by the saturated ground, said Tim Carruthers, coastal ecology director with the Water Institute.
 Also vulnerable are Louisiana’s famed coastal marshes, already hammered by development and flood control measures that prevent natural coastal shoreline replenishment.

 Scientists also will keep watch for stranded dolphins.
 About 290 have been found along the Gulf coast since Feb.
 1 — triple the usual number — and nearly all have died.